AnyChart/docs.anychart.com/Basic_Charts/Venn_Diagram.md

 A [Tooltip](../Common_Settings/Tooltip) is a text box displayed when a point on a chart is hovered.
 There is a number of visual and other settings available: for example, you can edit the text by using font settings and [text formatters](../Common_Settings/Text_Formatters), change the style of background, adjust the position of a tooltip, and so on.

-Please note: when you create a Venn diagram, you can set tooltips for circles as well as intersections.
+Please note: when you create a Venn diagram, you can set tooltips both for circles and intersections.

-This chart type supports an optional data field – **name**, which is shown in tooltips by default (it works both for circles and intersections).
+This chart type supports an optional data field – **name**, which is shown in tooltips of labels and intersections by default.
 You can also add a custom data field and use it for configuring tooltips.

 In the sample below, there is a Venn diagram with customized tooltips of circles and intersections: